 - 2.2.1 The current adopted Kent Mineral Sites Plan identifies mineral sites and locations for mineral extraction, processing and importation that reflect the principles and strategy of the Minerals and Waste Local Plan 2013 2030.
 The minerals covered in the document are soft sand (building sand) and sharp sand and gravels.
 The sites allocated are: - Chapel Farm, Lenham (soft sand) - Extension to Stonecastle Farm, Hadlow/Whetsted (sharp sand and gravels) - Moat Farm, Capel (sharp sand and gravels) - 2.2.2 The Kent Mineral Sites Plan was adopted by the County Council on 10 September 2020.
 The 2020 Mineral Sites Plan replaces any sites allocated in the following previously adopted Plans: - Kent Minerals Local Plan: Brickearth (1986) - Kent Minerals Local Plan Construction Aggregates (1993) - Kent Minerals Local Plan Chalk and Clay (1997) - Kent Minerals Local Plan Oil and Gas (1997) - 2.2.3 As mentioned above, in light of the preparation of the updated Core Strategy policy to cover the period 2024 to 2039, there is now a need to investigate whether the Mineral Sites Plan can be updated to ensure sufficient sites are allocated to meet requirements for land won hard rock over this extended period. - 2.2.4 The revised timetable for work relating to the Mineral Sites Plan is set out below.
-The changes relate to the need for further evidencing gathering including detailed technical assessment and a further Call for Sites for hard rock which took place between August and October 2023.
-If a suitable site for hard rock can be found for allocation in the Minerals Sites Plan, it is anticipated that adoption would take place in December 2025.
+The changes to the November 2023 MWLDS relate to the extent of the detailed technical assessment being undertaken on a site nominated for allocation and the need for work to pause to allow resources to be focussed on the independent examination of the Minerals and Waste Local Plan.
+If the nominated site is considered suitable for hard rock extraction, it is now anticipated that adoption would take place in July 2026.